 3. Padangusthasana (Big Toe Pose)

-Padangusthasana, also called the Big Toe Pose, is one of the easier yoga poses to do.
-It helps stretch your muscles from head to toe.
+Padangusthasana, also called Big Toe Pose, helps to stretch your muscles in the back of your legs, your spine, and neck.
 Do this basic level Hatha Yoga pose for at least 30 seconds early in the morning on an empty stomach.
-In case you miss doing it in the morning, try it in the evening after 4-6 hours from your last meal.
+In case you miss doing it in the morning, try it in the evening after 2-3 hours from your last meal.

-Benefits: Padangusthasana is calming to the brain – it relieves stress and anxiety.
-The digestive system is stimulated, and digestion is drastically improved.
-Your liver and kidneys get a new and improved energy.
-Padangusthasana keeps insomnia at bay, helping you sleep peacefully at night.
+Benefits: Padangusthasana is calming to the brain as it relieves stress and anxiety.
+The digestive system is stimulated, which can improve digestion.
+Your liver and kidneys receive more blood flow, resulting in new and improved energy.
+By relaxing the central nervous system, Padangusthasana keeps insomnia at bay and may help you sleep peacefully at night.

 To know more about the pose and how to do it, click here: Padangusthasana